slotThe/slotThe.github.io/hsha.md

 ---

-The symposion on "Higher Structures for Hopf Algebras" will take place at TU Dresden, Germany, on the **19th and 20th May 2025**.
+The symposion on "Higher Structures for Hopf Algebras" takes place at TU Dresden, Germany, on the **19th and 20th May 2025**.
 It is organised by
 [Prof. Dr. Ulrich Krähmer](https://tu-dresden.de/mn/math/geometrie/kraehmer) and his research group.

-We will try to make the event as hybrid as possible, streaming the talks that are taking place in person.

 # Location